 The issue, in most cases, arises due to outdated certificates or corrupted settings in the registry.
 So, the first thing you may want to do is reset or recreate the user’s profile in the domain to check the result.

-Cryptographic Service Provider reported an error
+The Windows Cryptographic Service Provider reported an error

 According to Microsoft, a cryptographic service provider (CSP) contains implementations of cryptographic standards and algorithms.
 At a minimum, a CSP consists of a dynamic-link library (DLL) that implements the functions in CryptoSPI (a system program interface).
 Providers implement cryptographic algorithms, generate keys, provide key storage, and authenticate users.